-- 1. All class entries in this division need to be made in Fair Entry by June 15, 2023.
-Interviews will be held June 23 at the Cedar County Extension Office. - 2.
+- All class entries in this division need to be made in Fair Entry by June 15, 2025.
+Interviews will be held June 22 at the Cedar County Extension Office. - 2.
 Any newborn or orphan calf born between January 1 and April 30 of current year. - 3.
-Calf must be purchased and in the possession of member within two weeks of animal's birth.

-- 4. No bull calves permitted. - 5.
+Calf must be purchased and in the possession of member within two weeks of animal's birth. - 4.
+No bull calves permitted. - 5.
 Calves do not need to be dehorned. - 6.
-All bottle bucket calves must be identified by ear tag (family choice of tag) and a photograph showing head view with ear tag in place and a side view. - 7.
+All bottle bucket calves must be identified by an approved Iowa 4-H or official USDA form of ID. - 7.
 Exhibitor may identify up to three (3) animals but limited to exhibit one (1) animal at the county fair. - 8.
 4-H Bucket Bottle calves need to be identified in 4hOnline 2.0 by May 15. - 9.
 Calves will be shown at halter. - 10.
 Classes will be divided by exhibitor grade as of September 15th of previous year.
 Juniors will be grades 4, 5, 6; Intermediates will be grades 7, 8; Senior will be grades 9, 10, 11, 12.
-Division within classes will be at the discretion of the fair show superintendent. - 11.
-Quality and conformation of the calf will not be considered as purchase should not be on this basis. - 12.
+Division within classes will be at the discretion of the fair show superintendent.

+- 11. Quality and conformation of the calf will not be considered as purchase should not be on this basis. - 12.
 The project will be evaluated on four parts with a 450-point system.
 Ribbon placing will be based on overall points given for the following: